kyma-project/examples/prometheus/README.md

 - Client certificate injection to support scraping of workload secured with Istio strict mTLS
 - Active scraping of workload annotated with prometheus.io/scrape

-    >**Note:** If the `adminssion webhooks` are also being installed then these webhooks should exclude resources being installed in the `kyma-system` namespace.
+    >**Note:** If the adminssion webhooks are also being installed then these webhooks should exclude resources being installed in the `kyma-system` namespace.
 This can be done in the following way:
-    >    -  Add exclusion of `kyma-system` namespace to `mutatingwebhook`
+    >    -  Add exclusion of `kyma-system` namespace to mutating webhook
     >        ```bash
     >           kubectl -n kyma-system edit mutatingwebhookconfigurations ${HELM_RELEASE}-kube-prometheus-admission
     >        ```